 Students pursuing double majors, double degrees, or teacher certification are strongly encouraged to consult with their advisors and relevant department chairs to plan and negotiate their overall Senior Experience as early as possible.
 It is imperative that students interested in pursuing an interdisciplinary capstone that integrates their interests in both majors consult with the department chair by fall of the senior or super-senior year.

 Students complete a French minor by taking a minimum of 36 units beyond FREN 202, which will include 12 units at the 300 level and at least 6 units at the 400 level and 6 units at the 500 level.

 French minors will be required to attend at least one Björklunden immersion weekend in either their junior or senior year.
 Participation in the immersion experience will allow department members to evaluate minors’ levels of proficiency in listening and speaking in a free and unstructured linguistic environment.
 Students who minor in French are also required to attend at least six meetings of the French Table and complete a short project based on work pre-approved by the department.
 There will be an oral presentation of the project before at least two members of the department.

 Finally, students must declare their intent to minor in French in writing to the department chair in their junior year.

-The department urges students to take advantage of the international study programs in France, Senegal, or Québec.
+The department urges students to take advantage of the international study programs in France, Senegal, Morocco, or Quebec.

 At the beginning and intermediate levels, courses are numbered to indicate relative difficulty, the lowest numbers identifying those that require the least proficiency in French.
 At the level of FREN 400 and above, however, students should consult a French instructor.